openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 will likely be difficult to comprehend for learners with color blindness or low vision.
 All images present a barrier to learners who are blind.

-EdX recommends that you follow these best practices for making information graphics accessible to visually impaired learners.
+edX recommends that you follow these best practices for making information graphics accessible to visually impaired learners.

 * Avoid using only color to distinguish important features of an image.
 For example, on a line graph, use a different symbol or line style as well as color to distinguish the data elements.

+* Use colors that have a minimum 3:1 luminance contrast vs. the background color.

 * Whenever possible, use an image format that supports scaling, such as .svg, so that learners can employ zooming or view the image larger.
 Consider